Home Appraisal Process in Canada.

 - Uniform Residential Appraisal Report

-A Uniform Residential Appraisal Report is one of the most common forms of real estate appraisal.
+A Uniform Residential Appraisal Report is one of the most common real estate appraisal forms.
 However, this is used only for estimates of single-family homes, not condos or manufactured homes.

 The report must include the following information:

 - An interior and exterior appraisal inspection of the property.

 - A street map showing the property’s location and the comparable properties the appraiser used.

 - An exterior building sketch of the improvements indicating the square footage.

 - Clear, descriptive photographs of the property and other similar homes.

 Home Inspection VS Home Appraisal

 Inspection examines the home’s physical condition, from roof to foundation, to ensure that things are in working order.
 A home inspector cannot calculate a home’s value.
 On the other hand, home appraisers look at the property, the locality, and nearby comparable sale prices to arrive at an overall deal.
 However, a home appraisal does not always accurately reflect the house’s condition.

 How Long Does it Take for a Home Appraisal?